Xorumur/ft_transcendence/frontend/README.md

 # How To run the frontend :
-npm i
-npm i svelte-routing
+npm i then npm i svelte-routing

 # create-svelte